DimensionDev/Maskbook/packages/maskbook/src/plugins/Trader/README.md

 ## Feature Set

-- [x] View trending info of a cryptocurrency with cash tag
+- [x] View trending info of a cryptocurrency with cash tag (coingecko, cmc and idex)
 - [ ] \[TODO\] View trending info of a stock with cash tag
-- [x] Do trading between different ERC20 tokens
+- [x] Do trading between different ERC20 tokens (uniswap and 0x)

 ## Files